 Definition of the hydrogeological conceptual model (HCM) is a key requirement for understanding the Basin setting and characterizing existing and historical Basin conditions.
-An accurate assessment of the physical setting and processes that control groundwater occurrence in the Basin and is foundational to development of the sustainable management criteria and monitoring networks in Chapter 3 and identification of projects and management actions in Chapter 4.
+An accurate assessment of the physical setting and processes that control groundwater occurrence in the Basin is foundational to development of the sustainable management criteria and monitoring networks in Chapter 3 and identification of projects and management actions in Chapter 4.

-Identification of data gaps and uncertainty within the HCM is a requirement per 23 CCR 354.14 (b)(5) and is important to inform locations and types of additional monitoring to reduce these gaps and uncertainties.
+Identification of data gaps and uncertainty within the HCM is a requirement per 23 CCR 354.14 (b)(5) and is important to choosing locations and types of additional monitoring that reduce these gaps and uncertainties.

-47 Identification of Data Gaps
+Identification of Data Gaps

-48 The HCM is detailed in Chapter 2 of this GSP.
-Data gaps and uncertainties were identified

-49 throughout development of the HCM and are briefly discussed in Chapter 2 under

-50 applicable subsections.
-A discussion of the components of the HCM for which key

-51 datasets were used, associated data gaps, and uncertainties is provided below.
+The HCM is detailed in Chapter 2 of this GSP.
+Data gaps and uncertainties were identified throughout development of the HCM and are briefly discussed in Chapter 2 under applicable subsections.
+A discussion of the components of the HCM for which key datasets were used, associated data gaps, and uncertainties is provided below.

-52 Climate
+Climate

-53 Long-term records are available from National Oceanic and Atmospheric Administration 54 (NOAA) weather stations in and around Butte Valley.
-A list of the applicable NOAA 55 weather stations used in development of the climate component of the HCM can be found 56 in Section 2.2.1.2.
-Data from these stations were used to evaluate historical and current 57 precipitation and evaluate spatial and temporal (seasonal and long-term) trends in 58 precipitation.
-Maximum and minimum air temperatures from 1942 to 2020 were obtained from the Mount Hebron Ranger weather sation (USC00045941), and reference 59 60 evapotranspiration (ET) from 2015 to 2020 is calculated at CIMIS Station 236, near 61 Macdoel.
-Temperature and ET data was used to evaluate short and long-term trends in 62 the Basin.
-Snow measurement data is not available in the Butte Valley watershed and is 63 a data gap.
+Long-term records are available from National Oceanic and Atmospheric Administration (NOAA) weather stations in and around Butte Valley.
+A list of the applicable NOAA weather stations used in development of the climate component of the HCM can be found in Section 2.2.1.2.
+Data from these stations were used to evaluate historical and current precipitation and evaluate spatial and temporal (seasonal and long-term) trends in precipitation.
+Maximum and minimum air temperatures from 1942 to 2020 were obtained from the Mount Hebron Ranger weather station (USC00045941), and reference evapotranspiration (ET) from 2015 to 2020 is calculated at CIMIS Station 236, near Macdoel.
+Temperature and ET data was used to evaluate short and long-term trends in the Basin.
+Snow measurement data is not available in the Butte Valley watershed and is a data gap.

-64 Current and historical climate data is readily available for the Butte Valley watershed 65 (Watershed) and has insufficient spatial coverage, but adequate frequency of 66 measurement and length of record to evaluate current and historical conditions and 67 identify trends.
-Based on an initial assessment of the data, a rainfall gradient is suspected 68 but not confirmed in the Watershed.
-The presence of a rainfall gradient is an uncertainty 69 in this section of the HCM.
+Current and historical climate data is readily available for the Butte Valley watershed (Watershed) and has insufficient spatial coverage, but adequate frequency of measurement and length of record to evaluate current and historical conditions and identify trends.
+Based on an initial assessment of the data, a rainfall gradient is suspected but not confirmed in the Watershed.
+The presence of a rainfall gradient is an uncertainty in this section of the HCM.

-74 Geology
+Geology

-75 The primary sources of information used in development of the geology section of the

-HCM are the California Geologic Survey digitized geologic map (Charles W. Jennings, with modifications by Carlos Gutierrez, William Bryant and Wills 2010), and the foundational geologic report (Wood 1960).
+The primary sources of information used in development of the geology section of the HCM are the California Geologic Survey digitized geologic map (Charles W. Jennings, with modifications by Carlos Gutierrez, William Bryant and Wills 2010), and the foundational geologic report (Wood 1960).